ActiveCampaign/app-wordpress/README.md

 ### 6.25

 * After upgrading go to ActiveCampaign settings and click "Update Settings" so it reloads the form code.
+* **After upgrading go to WordPress ActiveCampaign settings and click "Update Settings" so it reloads the form code!**

 ### 6.1